 Guwahati is the largest city in Assam and also in the entire North East of India.
 With a population of a million, Guwahati is the gateway to the North East.
 Dispur, The capital of Assam, is a part of Guwahati City.

 Situated on the bank of River Brahmaputra, Guwahati is the centre of socio-cultural, political and economic activity of the entire region.
 Guwahati is situated in the Kamrup district of Assam.
-The name Guwahati is derived from ‘Guwa’ meaning betlenut and ‘Hat’ meaning market in Assamese.
-Assamese, Bengali, Hindi, English are commonly spoken and understood in the city.
+The name Guwahati is derived from ‘Guwa’ meaning betelnut and ‘Hat’ meaning market in Assamese.
+Assamese, Bengali, Hindi, and English are commonly spoken and understood in the city.

 Pan Bazaar and Paltan Bazar: Located close to the Guwahati railway station, this is the area where most of the hotels are located.
-The area is dotted with shops selling books, traditional art and crafts, traditional garments etc. that might be of tourist interest.
+The area is dotted with shops selling books, traditional art, and crafts, traditional garments etc. that might be of tourist interest.
 Many important city attractions such as the Cotton College, Digholy Pukhury, The State Museum, etc. are located nearby.
 The regional bus stand (ASTC) is also located in the area.
 The area is the busiest and most congested in Guwahati.

-G S Road: This is the most important road in Guwahati connecting Ganeshguri and Paltan Bazaar.
+GS Road: This is the most important road in Guwahati connecting Ganeshguri and Paltan Bazaar.
 Most of the major offices and modern shopping complexes are located here.

 Deepor Bil: It is a large natural wetland spread over more than 4 sq. km. area.
 The place is declared a Bird Sanctuary.
 A large number of avifauna including varieties of migratory birds can be seen here.

 Assam State Museum: This is the largest museum of its kind in North East India.
 The museum has several sections and showcases the rich history and culture of the region.